zebreus/replicate-api/README.md

 ## Related projects

-- [replicate-js](https://github.com/nicholascelestin/replicate-js) - A js object oriented client for replicate
+- [replicate-js](https://github.com/nicholascelestin/replicate-js) - A js object-oriented client for replicate

 ## Older node versions

 This package uses the `fetch` API which is only supported in Node.js 18 and up.
-If you need to use an older version of node, you can use `node-fetch`.
+If you need to use an older version of Node.js, you can use `node-fetch`.
 It will be detected and used automatically if your node does not provide a native fetch.
 The Options object supports passing a custom fetch function, you can also try to pass `node-fetch` there.

 ## Building and testing this package

 To run the tests for this package you need an API token from <replicate.com>.
-Then you create a `src/tests/token.ts` file that exports the token as a string like: `export const token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" `.
+Then you create a `src/tests/token.ts` file that exports the token as a string like `export const token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"`.
 Now you can run `yarn test` to run the tests.